January at Keene Public Library

 Ruth Huntress Auditorium

 Join us for a weekly movie night and fresh popcorn!
-This month we're screening modern holiday classics-- yule like 'em!
+This month we're screening sports movies!
+Cheer for the underdog, laugh, and cry with these exciting options.
 The line-up is:

 Cookies, Coloring, and Conversation for Adults